sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/1000 - api-tutorial-sync.md

 Audience
 ---

-If you're new to APIs, use this tutorial to return document data from an example tax form.
+If you're new to APIs, use this tutorial to return document data from an example tax document.

 Or, if you're familiar with APIs: